tjohare/tjohare.github.io/book_ideas/docs/books/daimonic/chapters/chapter3.md

 !!! info "Foolish.
 You let her know where we are staying.
 If she betrays us to her clan, they will come down on us in force.
 You do not have the power, nor the experience to survive an encounter like that.
 You've put yourself in danger unnecessarily."

 `I thought of that.
 But...
 It WAS necessary.
 It was necessary for me, for my soul, for my mental well being.
 I needed to make sure I'm still going to do the right thing when everything else goes to shit.
-And if she doesn't tell anyone where we are, well then we'll know without a doubt she's trustworthy.
+And if she doesn't tell anyone where we are, we'll know without a doubt she's trustworthy.
 That made it worth it.`

 !!! info "Not completely worth it.
 We didn't pick up the supplies and toiletries we initially went there for."